vmdba/vm_check/VCPP/README.txt

-This script is use to track vCenter database Performance Statistic issues.
+This script is use to track vCenter database Performance Statistic issues for diagnostic purposes.

 To run the sql script
 psql -U postgres -d vcdb -H -f vppc.sql -o test.html